 Rather than always assign longer, comprehensive argumentative papers (with multiple supporting arguments and paragraphs) regularly teach students to effectively organize and explain only one point or argument in only 1-2 paragraphs.

-give students professional or (anonymous) student papers or paragraphs which teach these fundamental (but not always explicitly taught) skills like the following: making a specific point or argument clearly, without confusing the reader or wandering off-topic; selecting and integrating appropriate quotations or evidence from one or more texts and then effectively expounding on/explaining the importance of that quote or evidence as it relates to the main thesis/point/argument you are making.
+- selecting and integrating appropriate quotations or evidence from one or more texts and then effectively expounding on/explaining the importance of that quote or evidence as it relates to the main thesis/supporting point you are making.

-Vet thesis statements! : Many papers are confused and incoherent (and devilishly hard to grade) because students don’t know how to develop and write a clear thesis or argument.
+Vet thesis statements: Many papers are confused and incoherent (and thus devilishly hard to grade) because students don’t know how to develop and write a clear thesis or argument.
 Every year, at different levels of sophistication, the thesis statement must be taught carefully (with examples/models), i.e.:

-Carefully teach students to self-evaluate or peer evaluate to ensure:
+Carefully teach students to self-evaluate or peer evaluate to ensure that:

-Coherent paragraphs: clear, on-topic; with good use of carefully-selected quotes, evidence, “exposition” (i.e. where the writer clearly explains the significance of the quote or text reference to their argument or thesis) and to ensure that
+- paragraphs are coherent: clear and on-topic, making good use of carefully-selected quotes, evidence and "exposition" (i.e. where the writer clearly explains how the quote or text reference supports their argument or thesis) and to ensure that

 Have regularly-scheduled "writing days", when you read and grade papers—while students read or write.
 During this time, students are free to come up to your desk if they have questions about their drafts

-Have students evaluate/revise good or bad sample papers in pairs or by themselves--for one trait/criteria at a time (while you do walk-around evaluation/assessment)
+Have students evaluate/revise good or bad sample papers in pairs or by themselves--for often for only one trait/criteria at a time (while you do walk-around evaluation/assessment)